seyahdoo/2nd-keyboard/README.md

 # AHK
-All of my computer automation scripts, prepared to be used with launchy, written mostly in AutoHotkey and python
+All of my computer automation scripts, prepared to be used with launchy, written mostly in AutoHotkey and Python

-# how to setup
+# How To Setup
 1. Clone this repository into "C:\" directory
 2. Install Autohotkey
 3. Install Launchy